 (C) The term “TV addiction” is imprecise and laden with value judgments, but it captures the essence of a very real phenomenon.
 Psychologists and psychiatrists formally define substance dependence as a disorder characterized by criteria that include spending a great deal of time using the substance; using it more often than one intends; thinking about reducing use or making repeated unsuccessful efforts to reduce use; giving up important social, family or occupational activities to use it; and reporting withdrawal symptoms when one stops using it.

 (D) All these criteria can apply to people who watch a lot of television.
 That does not mean that watching television, in itself, is problematic.
-Television can teach and amuse; it can reach aesthetic heights; it can provide much needed distraction and escape.
+Television can teach and amuse; it can reach aesthetic heights; it can provide much-needed distraction and escape.
 The difficulty arises when people strongly sense that they ought not to watch as much as they do and yet find themselves strangely unable to reduce their viewing.
 Some knowledge of how the medium exerts its pull may help heavy viewers gain better control over their lives.

 (E) The amount of time people spend watching television is astonishing.
 On average, individuals in the industrialized world devote three hours a day to the pursuit—fully half of their leisure time, and more than on any single activity save work and sleep.
 At this rate, someone who lives to 75 would spend nine years in front of the tube.
 To some commentators, this devotion means simply that people enjoy TV and make a conscious decision to watch it.
-But if that is the whole story, why do so many people experience misgivings about how much they view?
+But if that is the whole story, why do so many people experience misgivings about how much they view it?
 In Gallup polls in 1992 and 1999, two out of five adult respondents and seven out of 10 teenagers said they spent too much time watching TV.
 Other surveys have consistently shown that roughly 10 percent of adults call themselves TV addicts.

 (H) The orienting response may partly explain common viewer remarks such as: “If a television is on, I just can’t keep my eyes off it,” “I don’t want to watch as much as I do, but I can’t help it,” and “I feel hypnotized when I watch television.”
-In the years since Reeves and Thorson published then pioneering work, researchers have delved deeper.
+In the years since Reeves and Thorson published their pioneering work, researchers have delved deeper.
 Annie Lang’s research team at Indiana University has shown that heart rate decreases for four to six seconds after an orienting stimulus.
-In ads, action sequences and music videos, formal features frequently come at a rate of one per second, thus activating the orienting response continuously.
+In ads, action sequences, and music videos, formal features frequently come at a rate of one per second, thus activating the orienting response continuously.

 (I) Lang and her colleagues have also investigated whether formal features affect people’s memory of what they have seen.
 In one of their studies, participants watched a program and then filled out a score sheet.
 Increasing the frequency of edits (defined here as a change from one camera angle to another in the same visual scene) improved memory recognition, presumably because it focused attention on the screen.
-Increasing the frequency of cuts—changes to a new visual scene-had a similar effect but only up to a point.
+Increasing the frequency of cuts—changes to a new visual scene with a similar effect but only up to a point.
 If the number of cuts exceeded 10 in two minutes, recognition dropped off sharply.

 (J) Producers of educational television for children have found that formal features can help learning.
-But increasing the rate of cuts and edits eventually overloads the brain.
+However, increasing the rate of cuts and edits eventually overloads the brain.
 Music videos and commercials that use rapid intercutting of unrelated scenes are designed to hold attention more than they are to convey information.
 People may remember the name of the product or band, but the details of the ad itself float in one ear and out the other.
 The orienting response is overworked.
 Viewers still attend to the screen, but they feel tired and worn out, with little compensating psychological reward.
 Our ESM findings show much the same thing.

 (K) Sometimes the memory of the product is very subtle.
-Many ads today are deliberately oblique: they have an engaging story line, but it is hard to tell what they are trying to sell.
-Afterward you may not remember the product consciously.
+Many ads today are deliberately oblique: they have an engaging storyline, but it is hard to tell what they are trying to sell.
+Afterward, you may not remember the product consciously.
 Yet advertisers believe that if they have gotten your attention, when you later go to the store you will feel better or more comfortable with a given product because you have a vague recollection of having heard of it.

 Questions 27-30: Do the following statements agree with the claims of the writer in Reading Passage?